survivzhang/webTeam51/README.md

 - Brief introduction to the app and its purpose.
 - **Sign Up**: Register with email, height, weight, and target weight.
 - **Sign In**: Log in to access personalized tracking.
+- Once loged in, Dashboard must be shown.

 ### 2. Calorie Log Page